Tyler Stephenson Player Props: Reds vs. Phillies

-On Saturday, Tyler Stephenson (coming off going 1-for-3 with a double and an RBI) and the Cincinnati Reds face the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 4:05 PM ET.
+Tyler Stephenson -- 2-for-4 in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the mound, on April 9 at 1:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Phillies.
+He strung together two hits (going 2-for-4) in his most recent game against the Phillies.

 Tyler Stephenson Game Info & Props vs. the Phillies